MohammadJavadArdestani/Information-Retrieval-System/README.md

 ```
 <br>

-## Phase4-Boolean Retrieval and Spell Correction by  ElasticSearch
+## Phase4-Boolean Retrieval and Spell Correction using  ElasticSearch
 In this phase, we work by ```ElasticSearch``` to deal with  larger dataset.
 This phase can be divided in 2 parts. <br>
 1. Boolean Retrieval
 2. Spell Correction